Transgender people in South Korea: South Korean military and LGBT soldiers

 The South Korean military has historically discriminated LGBT identified soldiers.
-In 2020, two soldiers were prosecuted for engaging in consul oral sex, which according to the military code (Article 92-6) "bordered on rape."
+In 2020, two soldiers were prosecuted for engaging in consensual oral sex, which according to the military code (Article 92-6) "bordered on rape."
 Soldiers have also been prosecuted under this code during their off duty time.
 Transgender people are not allowed to serve in the military.
 Byun Hui-su (변희수), a former soldier in the South Korean military and the first openly transgender soldier in the South Korean military, was discharged from the Korean army on January 22, 2020, after being declared “handicapped” as a result of her gender affirmation surgery.

 Legal history

 South Korea has no comprehensive set of anti-discrimination laws, but the “National Human Rights Commission of Korea has interpreted the prohibition of discrimination based on sexual orientation to cover discrimination on the basis of gender identity and against transgender people.”
 However, these guidelines are non-binding and the Human Rights Commission of Korea lacks enforcement power.
 Transgender people can change their legal gender on identification documents with a court decision, which is issued if individuals meet strict requirements including being 19 years old or older, not being married, parental consent, and having no minor children.
-South Korea is the only country to require parental consent for adults to change their gender and South Korea and Japan are the only countries that require proof of nonmarital status.
+South Korea is the only country to require parental consent for adults to change their gender.
+Additionally, South Korea and Japan are the only countries that require proof of nonmarital status.
 In June 2015, South Korean courts overturned a ruling banning LGBT+ pride parades imposed the month prior.
 The ban was the first in the 15 year event's history.

 The only two genders legally recognized in South Korea are male and female.
 People identifying with other gender identities have no legal recourse to redefine their gender on identifying documents.

 Transgender people and Korean culture

 Religion

 Confucianism and its principles play a significant role in Korean culture.
-Confucianism became the official state religion of the Han Dynasty in the 2nd century BCE.
+Confucianism became the official state religion of the Han dynasty in the 2nd century BCE.
 After the 14th century, Neo-Confucianism became widely accepted.
 This form of Confucianism emphasizes strict hierarchical roles in both the public and private sphere.